 There has been public interest in the project.
-The Wakatipu Reforestation Trust has offered 500 plants for a further volunteers' planting day to be held on the adjacent DOC land (which Real Journeys also cleared of wildings) in September 2017.
+The Wakatipu Reforestation Trust offered 500 plants for a further volunteers' planting day, which was held on the adjacent DOC land (which Real Journeys also cleared of wildings) in September 2017.

 Real Journeys purchases the 155 hectares of land that makes up Walter Peak High Country Farm

 15.4 hectares of wilding pines sprayed